iotile/coretools/doc/source/tutorials/streaming-data.rst

 Save your device file as `demo_streamer.py`.

 This time we'll scan for the device before connecting to it.
-Scanning in real life will display all ofthe devices you are able to connect to, as well as the unique id (uuid) of each device.
+Scanning in real life will display all of the devices you are able to connect to, as well as the unique id (uuid) of each device.
 You can then connect to it using the iotile tool *connect*::

     (iotile-virtualenv) > iotile hw --port=virtual:./demo_streamer.py
     (HardwareManager) scan
 	{
 	    "connection_string": "1",
 	    "expiration_time": "2017-05-26 13:06:54.800662",